SoksophalSORN/phishing-detection-machine-learning-wazuh-scripts/docs/google-web-risk-demo-setup.md

 - A shell command or shell history.
 - Screenshots, tickets, or chat messages.

-The server installer uses a hidden prompt and installs the key in a root-controlled file.
+The future installer will use a hidden prompt and install the key in a root-controlled file.
 Nothing needs to be added to `/var/ossec` yet.

 ## 7. Optional One-Call Test